 4. Ask for help, ask for help, ask for help

-HOD Chair & Vice President for Internal Affairs Nida Degesys (email@example.com) and HOD Vice Chair & National Secretary Deb Hall (firstname.lastname@example.org) are available to answer any questions about the HOD process.
+HOD Chair & Vice President for Internal Affairs Deb Hall (email@example.com) and HOD Vice Chair & National Secretary Meaghan Fox (firstname.lastname@example.org) are available to answer any questions about the HOD process.
 Please don’t hesitate to email them!

 5. Deadlines & Submission Process

-After the January 13th deadline, certain "late-breaking" resolutions can be accepted into the HOD by the Board of Trustees (BOT).
-These late resolutions must be ruled "emergent" by the BOT, meaning that they should pertain to matters that developed after the January 15 deadline.
+After the January 6th deadline, certain "late-breaking" resolutions can be accepted into the HOD by the Board of Trustees (BOT).
+These late resolutions must be ruled "emergent" by the BOT, meaning that they should pertain to matters that developed after the January 6 deadline.
 The HOD usually cannot consider late-breaking resolutions that are lengthy and complicated because delegates will not have had the chance to review them adequately before the House opens.
 In addition, the BOT must approve the resolution as truly a late-breaking matter.
+Resolutions to amend the Constitution and Bylaws section of AMSA's CBIA cannot be accepted less than 60 days before the resolution will be debated in the HOD.
 It is mandatory that you speak with the Vice President for Internal Affairs (email@example.com) if you want to submit a late-breaking resolution.

 At Convention, authors of resolutions can work to get their resolutions passed.
 On Friday, authors are encouraged to attend the open session of the reference committee considering their resolution.
 At these sessions, authors may speak in support of their resolutions.
 They may also speak in support of their resolutions on the House floor during the Saturday afternoon business session.